 Just a few years ago, Tulum wasn’t even on the radar of many travelers.
-South of Cancún on Mexico’s Yucatan peninsula, Tulum is far enough away from the Cancún craziness to be a haven for relaxation with fewer crowds and locally run hotels and restaurants.
+South of Cancún on Mexico’s Yucatan peninsula, Tulum is far enough away from the Cancún craziness to be a haven for relaxation with fewer crowds, locally run, idyllic hotels and bangin’ restaurants.

 After spending a week in this beach meets jungle locale, I get why people are obsessed with this place.

 The main draw is Tulum’s pristine beach, one of the best in Mexico.
-Combine the beach with the laid back local attitude and you’ve got a pretty great vacation spot.
+Combine the beach with the laid back local attitude, and you’ve got a pretty great holiday spot.

 When planning our trip, we tried to strike a balance between time for relaxation and time for exploration.
 Each day went a little something like this: